hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

 Use cases and recommendations
 ================================================================================

-The page `ROCm for AI: Train a Model <https://rocm.docs.amd.com/en/latest/how-to/rocm-for-ai/train-a-model.html>`_ provides guidance on how to leverage the ROCm platform for training AI models.
+* :doc:`Using ROCm for AI: training a model </how-to/rocm-for-ai/train-a-model>` provides guidance on how to leverage the ROCm platform for training AI models.
 It covers the steps, tools, and best practices for optimizing training workflows on AMD GPUs using PyTorch features.

+* :doc:`Single-GPU fine-tuning and inference
-The `Single-GPU Fine-Tuning and Inference page <https://rocm.docs.amd.com/en/latest/how-to/llm-fine-tuning-optimization/single-gpu-fine-tuning-and-inference.html>`_ describes how to use the ROCm platform for fine-tuning and inference of machine learning models, particularly Large Language Models (LLMs), on systems with a single AMD GPU.
-The page provides a detailed guide for setting up, optimizing, and executing fine-tuning and inference workflows in such environments.
+  </how-to/llm-fine-tuning-optimization/single-gpu-fine-tuning-and-inference>` describes and demonstrates how to use
+  the ROCm platform for the fine-tuning and inference of machine learning models, particularly large language models (LLMs), on systems with a single AMD Instinct MI300X accelerator.
+This page provides a detailed guide for setting up, optimizing, and executing fine-tuning and inference workflows in such environments.

+* :doc:`Multi-GPU fine-tuning and inference optimization
+  </how-to/llm-fine-tuning-optimization/multi-gpu-fine-tuning-and-inference>` describes and demonstrates the
-The `Multi-GPU Fine-Tuning and Inference page <https://rocm.docs.amd.com/en/latest/how-to/llm-fine-tuning-optimization/single-gpu-fine-tuning-and-inference.html>`_ describe fine-tuning and inference of machine learning models on system with multi GPU cases.
+  fine-tuning and inference of machine learning models on systems with multi MI300X accelerators.

-The `MI300X Workload Optimization page <https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/workload.html>`_
+* The :doc:`Instinct MI300X workload optimization guide </how-to/tuning-guides/mi300x/workload>` provides detailed
-provides detailed guidance on optimizing workloads for the AMD Instinct MI300X accelerator using ROCm.
-The page is aimed at helping users achieve optimal performance for deep learning and other high-performance computing tasks on the MI300X GPU.
+  guidance on optimizing workloads for the AMD Instinct MI300X accelerator using ROCm.
+This guide is aimed at helping users achieve optimal performance for deep learning and other high-performance computing tasks on the MI300X accelerator.

+* The :doc:`Inception with PyTorch documentation </conceptual/ai-pytorch-inception>`
-The `AI PyTorch Inception page <https://rocm.docs.amd.com/en/latest/conceptual/ai-pytorch-inception.html>`_ describes how PyTorch integrates with ROCm for AI workloads It outlines the use of PyTorch on the ROCm platform and focuses on how to efficiently leverage AMD's GPU hardware for training and inference tasks in AI applications.
+  describes how PyTorch integrates with ROCm for AI workloads It outlines the use of PyTorch on the ROCm platform and focuses on how to efficiently leverage AMD GPU hardware for training and inference tasks in AI applications.

-For more use cases and recommendations, please check `ROCm PyTorch blog posts <https://rocm.blogs.amd.com/blog/tag/pytorch.html>`_
+For more use cases and recommendations, see `ROCm PyTorch blog posts <https://rocm.blogs.amd.com/blog/tag/pytorch.html>`_